TypeFox/oct-playground-demo/documentation/demo-scenario.md

 ## Act 3 – Complex Configuration Structure

- - **Jan:** "Now we need to update the config file to match all this..." *(switches to config.json)*
+ - **Dev:** "Now we need to update the config file to match all this..." *(switches to config.json)*
- - Your view follows instantly.
-You see the current simple config:
+ - Sta's view follows instantly.
+They see the current simple config:

 ```json
 {